souto2001/souto2001/README.md

 <!--
 **souto2001/souto2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m currently working on ...
+- 🕶 I’m currently working on developing WebSites
-- 📚 I’m currently learning php, Js
+- 📚 I’m currently learning php and Javascript